-Our structured summer internship program provides firsthand experience working in a museum.
+Our structured summer internship program provides firsthand experience working at a museum.
 It's a great introduction to museum work or an opportunity to expand on previous experience.

-Each year, positions are available in areas such as aviation or space history, planetary science, digital experience, exhibit and graphic design, communications, finance, and education.
+Each year, positions are available in areas such as aviation or space history, planetary science, exhibits, communications, museum management, and education.
 Students from all fields of study are encouraged to apply.

 Length: 10 weeks, full-time